 Must-Read Lunar New Year Picture Books

 Learning about different cultures through literature is a fantastic way to experience and learn about other traditions.
 It’s a way to unite, see our similarities, and learn from one another.
-Since Lunar New Year is approaching, I thought sharing some of our favorite must-read lunar new year picture books would be fun.
+Since the Lunar New Year is approaching, I thought sharing some of our favorite must-read Lunar New Year picture books would be fun.
 Before we begin, please take a moment to pin this post to your reading board.

 Happy Chinese New Year: A Festive Counting Story